schymans/VOM/VOM_Fortran/VOM-docu/source/quickstart.rst

 Dependencies
 --------------------------------
+Before starting, make sure an appropriate fortran compiler is installed.
+The code has been tested and developed mainly with gfortran.

-Before starting, make sure the netcdf-fortran library is installed:
+In addition, make sure the netcdf-fortran library is installed:

 .. code-block:: bash